Make your own paper origami grasshopper with just one sheet of paper and a quick snip of the scissors!

 Note: an origami grasshopper made with 6 inches x 6 inches (15 cm x 15 cm) paper makes a grasshopper that is about 3 inches x 3.5 inches (7 cm x 9 cm).

-Use smaller paper for mini hopping grasshoppers
+Use smaller paper to make cute mini paper grasshoppers!

 Instructions